festim-dev/PathView/README.md

-# Fuel Cycle Simulator
+# PathView
-An interactive visual tool built with React Flow and a python (Flask) backend to simulate fuel cycle components.
+An interactive visual tool built with React Flow and a python (Flask) backend for system modelling using PathSim.

 # Required Installations
 Make sure the following are installed on your system: